 As a movement artist, she initially became fascinated with Thai massage because its physical form and shape resemble partnering dance.
 The beauty and the benefits of Thai massage become so clear in her life that she began studying to become a Thai massage practitioner herself.
 Since 2014 she has traveled annually to Chiang Mai in Thailand to spend several months of intensive study with various and diverse teachers of Thai massage.
 She is also a graduate of the Philadelphia School of Massage and Bodywork, where she have studied to become a licensed massage therapist, primarily focusing on Western massage modalities such as Swedish, deep tissue, myo-fascial, trigger point, sports and pre-natal massage.
 Through all of her training, she has come to understand some of the human behaviors that cause specific symptoms and pain, and she has also learned the power of being fully present to listen in her massage practice.

-Guillermo Ortega Tanus (dance educator / Thai bodywork practitioner) offers Integrated Thai bodywork and Chi Nei Tsang in Philadelphia.
-Massage can facilitate the body’s natural tendency toward a relatively stable equilibrium between interdependent elements, which we call homeostasis or “feeling good”.
+Guillermo Ortega (dance educator / Thai bodywork practitioner) offers Integrated Thai bodywork and Abdominal Detox Massage in Center City, Philadelphia.
+Massage facilitates the body’s natural tendency toward a relatively stable equilibrium between interdependent elements, which we call homeostasis or “feeling good”.
 Guillermo wants to help clients to achieve wellness and keen awareness of their own bodies through massage to achieve a sense of balance and freedom.
 His work as a dancer, dance teacher, and pilates instructor informs his massage practice and understanding of body mechanics, kinetic chains, and training potential.

 Guillermo’s massage journey started with traveling to Chiang Mai, Thailand between 2014 and 2018 to study Thai bodywork.
 While in Thailand, he completed GTC 300-hour Teacher Training program at Thai Massage School (TMC).
 There he also studied several Thai massage modalities such as Jack Chaiya’s Nerve Touch Technique, Thara massage technique, Tok Sen, Karen Hill, Trigger Point Thai Massage, Reflexology, and Chi Nei Tsang.
 Back in the USA, he studied between 2017-18 at the Philadelphia School of Massage and Bodywork, 700-hour training in Swedish massage, Sports massage, Trigger Points, Prenatal, and myofascial release among others.